 If you find your trip isn’t living up to your expectations, take a breath and look for the silver

 lining.
-Your family is happy, healthy, and on vacation for the first time in a while.
+Your family is happy, healthy, and on vacation.

 Remember that people you interact with while you travel might be a little extra stressed right now.
 From seasonal employees to other traveling families, be kind to one another — even if you have an “everything is going wrong” kind of day.